patternfly/patternfly-elements/elements/pfe-icon/docs/pfe-icon.md

 {% endband %}

 {% renderSlots %}

 If you wish to display some content while the icon loads (or while JS is disabled), you can slot it into `<pfe-icon>`.
 For instance, when using a checkmark icon in a server status table, you may wish to display a checkmark emoji if JS is disabled.

 ```html
 <pfe-icon icon="check">✅</pfe-icon>
 ```

-It's recommended to use the icon name in the default slot, so that the icon is accessible to screen readers.
+It's recommended to use the icon name in the default slot, or `aria-label(ledby)` so that the icon is accessible to screen readers.

 ```html
 <pfe-icon icon="check">check</pfe-icon>